MycroftAI/mimic-recording-studio/README.md

 network port `3000` while the backend uses networking port `5000`.
 You can configure these in the `docker-compose.yml` file.

+_NOTE: If you are running `docker-registry`, this runs by default on port `5000`, so you will need to change which port you use._

 # Recording Tips

 Creating a voice requires an achievable, but significant effort.
 An individual will need to record 15,000 - 20,000 phrases.
 In order to get the best possible Mimic voice, the recordings need to be clean and consistent.
 To  that end, follow these recommendations:

 * Record in a quiet environment with noise-dampening material.
   If your ears can hear outside noise, so can the microphone.
 For best results,